Law & Advisory Boutique Dedicated to Civil Society & Emergent Technology

 Kenneth A. Blanco (Ken) is a recognized industry leader and speaker in the areas of law, financial integrity and compliance, international governmental relations, and leadership/management dynamics.
 As an experienced trial attorney, regulator, and compliance officer, Ken has held senior leadership and managerial roles in both the private and public sectors while leading and managing large and diverse global organizations.
 Ken has served, worked with, and advised numerous U.S. Attorneys General and other Cabinet and Sub-Cabinet members of the United States government, including White House Officials, the National Security Council, the Secretary of the Treasury, as well as boards of directors and senior executives of various public and privately held companies.
 Ken has worked with, advised, and collaborated with Presidents, Vice Presidents, Supreme Court Justices, Ministers of Finance, and other high-ranking government officials and business leaders from around the world.
 He has testified before Congress numerous times and has briefed congressional staffers on many occasions regarding important legal, regulatory, and financial issues and topics.
 He has held the highest security clearances in the U.S. government, and although no longer a government official Ken still holds a Top Secret SCI.
 He has led teams, worked in, and served as a civilian in war zones and terrorist occupied areas on behalf of the United States government.

-Ken is a partner at Arktouros PLLC, an American law and advisory boutique specializing in risk management, emergent technology, and civil society.
+Ken is a partner in the Florida office of Arktouros PLLC, an American law and advisory boutique specializing in risk management, emergent technology, and civil society.
 Prior to joining Arktouros, Ken served as the Chief Compliance Officer (CCO) for Citigroup’s Global Financial Crimes Program, and as a member of Citi’s Independent Compliance Risk Management (ICRM) Executive Management Team, where Ken led and managed a global organization of several thousand compliance professionals in 97 countries around the world.
 In this role, Ken helped support and protect Citi, and the U.S. financial system, against financial crimes risks by overseeing the firm’s Anti-Money Laundering (AML), Global Financial Crimes Investigations and Intelligence, Sanctions, and Anti-Bribery & Corruption programs, across all lines of business, subsidiaries, and jurisdictions in which Citi operates.

 Prior to joining Citi in April 2021, Ken served as the Director of the Financial Crimes Enforcement Network (FinCEN), a Bureau within the U. S. Department of the Treasury, where he worked to combat domestic and international financial crime and enforce and promulgate regulations to protect the United States’ financial system and national security against money laundering and its related crimes, including terrorism financing.